Top 10 SEO Mistakes & How To Fix Them Right Now

 In 2018, Google rolled out mobile-first indexing.
 That means the mobile version of your site is now the first thing that Google will include in the index.

-Because the number of mobile users is growing drastically, website owners need to adapt to this change and transform their websites correspondingly.
+Because mobile users are growing drastically, website owners must adapt to this change and transform their websites correspondingly.
 A mobile-friendly site usually means:

 - Light-weight design for faster loading